 We at GHT support and respect each of your choices.
 Though the benefits typically outweigh the risks with vaccinations, many of them do have side effects.
 However, we recommend that you choose to vaccinate.
 Those of us with healthy immune systems are less likely to experience a serious reaction to a vaccine.
 This is why it’s important to boost your child’s immunity and help them lead a healthy life.
 Finally, visit this CDC page on vaccines and use the links to explore diseases and the vaccines that prevent them, tips for less stressful shot visits, and who should not get vaccinated.

 We at GHT like to use a progressive vaccine plan where we spread out your vaccination schedules.
 Instead of giving your infant or child all of their yearly vaccines at once, we like to see them throughout the year.
-We stagger vaccines, only giving one or two at a time.
+We stagger vaccines.
 This way, we can reduce vaccine reactions and we can isolate them to determine what exactly is causing your child’s reaction.